The Domino Problem of the Hyperbolic Plane for Regular Polygons: Pseudo-homogeneous tilings

-\textbf{Step 1.:} Inductive hypothesis: a $5(r)$-gon appear in $X^{-}_{k}$ (up to order reversing) between two consecutive $p$-gons in one of the following sequences:
+\textbf{Step 1.} Inductive hypothesis: a $5(r)$-gon appear in $C_{k}$ (up to order reversal) between two consecutive $p$-gons in one of the following sequences:

-We then place the triangles on the $5$-gons as shown in Figure \ref{fig:355parts}.
-The ambiguity in the orientation of placing the triangles on $5(4)$-gon appearing in the sequence $\{p, 5(4), p\}$ is resolved as follows. $5(4)$-gon can appear either in the sequence $\{p(3), 5(4), p(4)\}$ or $\{p(3), 5(4), p(5)\}$.
-The triangle adjacent to both the $5(4)$-gon and the $p(3)$-gon is placed so that it shares an edge with the $p(3)$-gon; see Figure \ref{fig:355parts}-(a).
+We then place the triangles on the $5$-gons as shown in Fig.~\ref{fig:355parts}.
+The ambiguity in the orientation of triangles on a $5(4)$-gon in the sequence $\{p, 5(4), p\}$ is resolved as follows: since a $5(4)$-gon can appear in either $\{p(3), 5(4), p(4)\}$ or $\{p(3), 5(4), p(5)\}$, the triangle adjacent to both the $5(4)$-gon and the $p(3)$-gon is placed such that it shares an edge with the $p(3)$-gon; see Fig.~\ref{fig:355parts}-(a).

-\textbf{Step 2.:} We will now show that it is possible to attach triangles to the remaining vertices of $p$-gons to form valid face-cycles around them consistent with the observation-2 made above, and the inductive hypothesis above is satisfied in level $X^{-}_{k+1}$.
-The main obstacle is when two $\nabla$-triangles are attached to the $p$-gon at the consecutive vertices then the faces preceding (say $R$) and succeeding (say $S$) the pentagons between the $\nabla$-triangles are the same as shown in Figure \ref{355ppart1}.
+\textbf{Step 2.} We will now demonstrate that it is possible to attach triangles to the remaining vertices of $p$-gons to form neighborhoods consistent with the Observation \ref{A2}, and further, the inductive hypothesis holds for $k+1$-the layer.
+The primary obstacle arises when two $\nabla$-triangles are attached to the $p$-gon at the consecutive vertices, and the faces preceding (say $R$) and succeeding (say $S$) the pentagons between the $\nabla$-triangles are the same as llustrated in Fig.~\ref{355ppart1}.

-We will only show for the non-trivial cases of $p=6$ or $7$ that it is possible to overcome this.
-It will then be easy to see for higher $p$.
+We will focus on the non-trivial cases of $p=6$ or $7$ to show how this is overcome; the logic extends naturally to higher values of $p$.

-In the $t$-layer construction, after step 1., a $p(r)$-gon appears in $X^{-}_{k}$ in one of the following sequences:
+In the $t$-layer construction, following step 1., a $p(r)$-gon can appear in $C_{k}$ in one of the following sequences: